CrossGeeks/MultilingualPlugin/README.md

 When installing the plugin it will create a **TranslateExtension.txt** file in folder Helpers, rename the extension for this file to **TranslateExtension.cs**.

-In **TranslateExtension.cs** file in the variable **ResourceId** by default it will assume your resource file is added in the root of the project and the resx file is named as AppResources.
+In **TranslateExtension.cs** file in the constant **ResourceId** by default it will assume your resource file is added in the root of the project and the resx file is named as AppResources.
 If you added it to a folder or named the resx file differently you can change it there.

 <img src="https://github.com/CrossGeeks/MultilingualPlugin/blob/master/multilingual -forms1.png"  title="Multilingual"/>